 Cal OES has developed three products to assist dam owners in developing EAPs.The first is the Blank Formatting Template that dam owners may use to help build their EAPs in a structure that includes required components.
 The second is the Cal OES EAP Review Tool that Cal OES uses to ensure that each EAP has the required elements.
 This product is based on the legislative requirements in California Water Code Sections 6160 and 6161 and Government Code Section 8589.5, which includes FEMA’s Federal Guidelines for Dam Safety: Emergency Action Planning for Dams.
 All of the elements listed in the Review Tool must be met prior to EAP approval.The first is the Blank Formatting Template that dam owners may use to help build their EAPs in a structure that includes required components.

-The third product is an Emergency Action Plan for Santa Luisa Dam.
+The fourth product is an Emergency Action Plan for Santa Luisa Dam.
 This is a fictional dam and the EAP contains language and procedures specific to this fictional dam and the surrounding jurisdictions.

 Please use FEMA's Federal Guidelines for Dam Safety: Emergency Action Planning for Dams to assist and guide you in developing your EAPs.
 Cal OES is ready and willing to assist you through the EAP development process.

-For other information on dam emergency action planning, please contact the Dam Safety Planning Division at email@example.com.
+For other information and questions on dam emergency action planning, please contact the Dam Safety Planning Division at

 More Division Contact Information: